Kevin Erickson - Director of Bands

 Clay McNeill - Assistant Director/Percussion Director

-Clay McNeill is in his fourth year as Assistant Director of bands and Percussion Director of the Dobie Band program, where he conducts the Concert Band, Percussion Ensembles, and oversees the percussion programs within the Dobie feeder cluster.
+Clay McNeill is in his sixth year as Assistant Director of Bands and Percussion Director of the Dobie Band program, where he conducts the Concert Band, Percussion Ensembles, and oversees the percussion programs within the Dobie feeder cluster.
 Prior to Dobie Mr. McNeill taught at Lockhart High School where he served as Director of Bands (2014-17) and as Assistant Director & Percussion Director (2007-14).
 Mr. McNeill previously held positions at North Shore Senior High School, Wylie High School, and San Marcos High School.
 Mr. McNeill has served on the faculty of the University of North Texas Percussion Camp, and is a frequent adjudicator for TMEA and UIL events.

 Mr. McNeill has a diverse performance background, including the Austin Symphonic Band and steel drum groups such as the Texas Symphony of Steel, featuring Andy Narell.
 His performance experience also includes the Velvet Knights and the Sky Ryders Drum & Bugle Corps.
 Mr. McNeill has arranged percussion music for numerous high schools throughout the State of Texas, and his compositions have been featured at Texas State University's "Mysterium for Modern Music" forums.